 “I didn´t just want Ceremony to be a collection of songs,” she says.
 “I wanted it to be like a film, with every single part connected to the other, with shifting moods and settings, but a thread holding all the tracks together.
 I listen to a lot of film scores, and in many the music is able to move freely without the typical structures that we find in commercial music.”

 Arguably Ceremony’s most significant ingredient is the church organ of Gothenburg’s vast Annedalkyrkan, whose pipes are featured on the album’s striking cover.
 Employed on nine of the album’s thirteen tracks, it also provided von Hausswolff with the excuse to record for five days in the century old building, its cavernous space adding to the record’s formidable magnitude.
 (Work was completed at weekends over several months in producer Filip Leyman’s studios.)
 She found in the organ’s sound a link between her own writing and a developing obsession with ‘drone metal’, allowing her to add layers of thick textures to the songs.
 But – thanks to its inevitable associations with existence and mortality – the organ also suited the themes that lay at the heart of the record, which she defines as “nature and death, or the division of humanity and nature.
-From the moment we exit the womb, we start our paths towards materialism and destructive behaviour, and these days I feel that the gap between nature and human is growing bigger.
+From the moment we exit the womb, we start our paths towards materialism and destructive behavior, and these days I feel that the gap between nature and human is growing bigger.
 I wanted to grasp my inner nature and be unified with nature again.
 Ceremony is a celebration of life and everything that it contains, especially death, because in death we will be truly one with nature again.”

-That’s not to say that Ceremony is a bleak record, something highlighted by the extraordinary ‘Harmonica’, which sounds like Dead Can Dance channelling a Vashti Bunyan song with arrangements by Ennio Morricone.
+That’s not to say that Ceremony is a bleak record, something highlighted by the extraordinary ‘Harmonica’, which sounds like Dead Can Dance channeling a Vashti Bunyan song with arrangements by Ennio Morricone.
 “It’s a song I wrote just after my grandfather passed away,” she recalls.
 “It’s about how culture and traditions can travel from generation down to generation, and in this case from him to me by music.
-Just before he died, he gave me a harmonica and he told me to practise hard and only write about things that are relevant to me.
+Just before he died, he gave me a harmonica and he told me to practice hard and only write about things that are relevant to me.
 His deathbed inspired me to make Ceremony.”

 He’d surely be proud of the bold, single-minded consequences of his legacy.
 Whether it be the placid but grandiose ‘Ocean’, the hymnal ‘Mountains Crave’, the grim, experimentalist ‘No Body’ or the oddly exhilarating ‘Funeral For My Future Children’, Ceremony is a genuinely thrilling, timeless, inventive and even sometimes – in the purest sense of the word – gothic accomplishment.